jongiddy/jute/docs/reference.rst

    validation to catch TypeError's (e.g. function parameter matching).

-.. py:class:: Interface(provider)
+.. py:metaclass:: InterfaceMetaclass

-   Class representing an interface.
+   Create a class representing an interface.
    An interface instance will only provide the attributes defined in the class definition.

+   .. py:method:: __call__(cls)

-   To convert an object that provides an interface to an interface instance, call the constructor with the object that supports the interface.
+      Convert an object that provides an interface to a provider instance.

-   .. py:classmethod:: register_implementation(cls)
+   .. py:method:: register_implementation(cls)

       Register a class that provides the interface.
       An implementing class has all the attributes defined in the interface.
       Therefore, the class can be verified once, rather than verifying each instance separately.

-   .. py:classmethod:: implemented_by(cls)
+   .. py:method:: implemented_by(cls)

       Check if class claims to provide the interface.
       Both implementing and providing classes return True.